mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 28 - Setters/readme.md

 # You can't change the destination during the call.
 # This is not enforced due to setters

-# Origin and Destination cannot be the same
+# Origin and Destination can't be the same

  def set_destination(self, destinationNumber):
     if destinationNumber == self._origin:
-      raise ValueError("Destination cannot be the same as origin") self._destination = destinationNumber
+      raise ValueError("Destination can't be the same as origin") self._destination = destinationNumber

  def set_origin(self, originNumber):
     if originNumber == self._destination:
-      raise ValueError("Destination cannot be the same as origin")
+      raise ValueError("Destination can't be the same as origin")
     # repeated code
     self._origin = originNumber
 ```